Intraventricular Flow Mapping

 Click to enlarge

-Biomechanical modeling
+Biomechanical Modeling

-Smoothed Particle Hydrodynamics in a carotid bifurcation
+SPH (Smoothed Particle Hydrodynamics) in carotid bifurcation

 Click to enlarge

-Clinical studies
+Clinical Studies

 Pressure loss in aortic stenosis